-I made some very quick and dirty notes which you can download here.
 I didn’t have time to do the last 3 topics.
 These notes are based on the lectures, but for some topics there were no lectures available at Neptun so I had to collect information from other notes and the internet.
 Some of the topics are really short because I really don’t know what they expect (like carcinogenesis).

 I think Lee misunderstood a couple of topics (like skin infections) so keep that in mind if you use his notes.
 I recommend using the lectures mostly as I’ve heard of people just reading Lee, Guro or other notes and ending up failing the exam because some topics are misunderstood there.

 Since writing this, I’ve written notes in all public health subjects.
 You can find them in the sidebar.